Ling-Lang/Ling-Lang/README.md

 - 👋 Hi, I’m Dylan or Jens
 -    I'm currently a Student at the 42 Heilbronn.
 ---
-- Current Project I'm working on is libft for the 42 upload soon.
+- Current Project I'm working on is libft for the 42.
+Upload soon.
-- Side Project is a discord bot using python
+- Side Project is a scret at the moment.
 ---

   Thanks for coming to my TedTalk